betulince/betulince/README.md

 ## Hi there, I'm Betul!

 A passionate Software Engineer in Deloitte Cloud Engineering, specializing in event-driven architecture and backend development.
 My primary programming language is Java, and I love working with the Spring Framework to build robust and scalable applications.
 I'm particularly interested in event-driven systems.
-Besides my love for backend technologies, I'm also experiencing in leveraging AWS cloud services to design and deploy cloud-native applications.
+Besides my love for backend technologies, I'm also experienced in leveraging AWS cloud services to design and deploy cloud-native applications.

 Don't hesitate to connect with me; I'm always eager to learn and collaborate on exciting new projects. 🚀